thatshycoder/Buildspace-Nights-and-Weekends/readme.md

 ## Day 27

 Redesigned and finalized logo(and branding) of the app

+## Day 28

+Optimized the twitter profile of the app.
+Designed banners.